damonlynch/rapid-photo-downloader/README.md

 I want to thank JetBrains for allowing me to use PyCharm Professional For free under their [open source developer program](https://www.jetbrains.com/community/opensource/#support).

-## Depreciation of the Install Script
+## Removal of the Install Script

 I cannot maintain the `install.py` script due to my hand injury (see above) &mdash; testing the script in the variety of Linux distributions it supports requires a lot of typing.
-The script is therefore depreciated and I do not recommend its use, especially on recent Linux distributions.
+The script is therefore removed.

 ## User Survey